argoproj/argo-cd/docs/operator-manual/ingress.md

 It currently has an advantage over NGINX in that it can terminate both TCP and HTTP connections _on the same port_ meaning you do not require multiple hosts or paths.

 The API server should be run with TLS disabled.
-Edit the `argocd-server` deployment to add the `--insecure` flag to the argocd-server command.
+Edit the `argocd-server` deployment to add the `--insecure` flag to the argocd-server command or set `server.insecure: "true"` in the `argocd-cmd-params-cm` ConfigMap [as described here](server-commands/additional-configuration-method.md).

 ### IngressRoute CRD
 ```yaml